 Low doses of opioids can affect your driving.
 Higher doses can lower your heart rate, blood pressure and breathing.
-Very high doses can cause disorientation, convulsions, and hallucinations.
-An overdose can result in coma and death.
-Taking opioids with alcohol or other drugs like antidepressants, or sleeping pills is also very dangerous.
+Very high doses can cause disorientation, convulsions, and hallucinations (seeing, hearing, or feeling things that aren't there).

 Mild withdrawal symptoms usually start between 12 and 30 hours after the last time the drug was taken.
-While the worst symptoms pass within a few days, it can take months to feel normal.
+The worst symptoms pass within a few days, but it can take months to feel normal.

-Current as of: February 15, 2015
+Current as of: June 1, 2023

-Author: Addiction & Mental Health, Alberta Health Services
+Author: Poison & Drug Information Service, Alberta Health Services